Teun/SnappetChallenge/backlog.md

 [x] Write the tests for the answer database
 [x] Implement the rest of the answer database code
 [x] Define the answer repository interface
-[] Implement the code that loads the answers from the data file and applies the default sorting [x] Write the tests for the answer repository
+[x] Implement the code that loads the answers from the data file [x] Write the tests for the answer repository
 [x] Implement the answer repository
-[x] Modify the layout to get rid of all the generated stuff that we don't want [] Implement the main page view so that it displays the uglified student summary grid - completely unstyled [] Apply some quick bootstrap styling to make it prettify it a little [] Modify the view to render a Javascript data structure containing the data to be displayed [] Apply some Knockout with Javascript to construct the grid from the Javascript data structure [] Add functionality to dynamically sort the data by clicking on the column headers
+[x] Modify the layout to get rid of all the generated stuff that we don't want [x] Implement the main page view so that it displays the uglified student summary grid - completely unstyled [x] Apply some quick bootstrap styling to make it prettify it a little [x] Apply default sorting to the view data

+-- Note: This is how far I actually got.
+As usual, I was too optimistic --

+[] Modify the view to render a Javascript data structure containing the data to be displayed [] Apply some Knockout with Javascript to construct the grid from the Javascript data structure [] Add functionality to dynamically sort the data by clicking on the column headers